Drassil/git-wiki-theme/docs/gameobject_template.md

 ### AIName

 This field is overridden by ScriptName field if both are set.
-Only 'SmartGameObjectAI' can be used.
+Note: Only `SmartGameObjectAI` can be used in this field, do not use `SmartAI`

 ### ScriptName